qubic/docs.qubic.org/docs/learn/use-cases.md

 # Supply Chain and Logistics
 Qubic can be a game-changer in supply chain and logistics.
 With its fast, secure, and scalable platform, real-time tracking and automation of supply chains become feasible.
 Smart contracts can be used for automatic validation and execution of agreements, reducing errors, fraud, and inefficiencies in the system.

+# Potential Future Use Cases for Aigarth Running on Qubic
+Qubic’s decentralised network could host AIs as smart contracts, which can autonomously execute tasks, manage payments and enforce rules without needing a centralised authority.
+Miners would continue to provide the computational power needed for AI development.
+Developers could create and deploy AIs on the Qubic network.
+Aigarth will attract innovation, enabling companies to prototype, test, and deploy AI solutions that are more adaptable and efficient than have ever been seen before.
+Consumers could utilise these AIs, paying with QUBIC for services or accessing limited free services based on the amount of QUBIC they own.
+This would tie the use of AI services directly to the Qubic networks economy, incentivising the ownership and trading of QUBIC.

 Overall, Qubic's versatile platform unlocks a myriad of possibilities across numerous domains.
 Its fast, reliable, and decentralised ecosystem is geared to drive innovation and efficiency in a variety of use cases.